-Table A.8 - How the Bugs inhibit the Software System
+Software System State How the Bugs drive the progress of the Software System Additional Checklist Items Architecture Selected Progress to this state is independent of the state of any of Bugs in the Software System.
+None Demonstrable When the Software System is in demonstrable state some bugs may be detected and located.
+The Bugs detected and/or located did not prevent the Software System from being successfully demonstrated.
 Usable Detecting and fixing Bugs will help to continue the progress of the Software System.
 Fixing any Bugs in the core functionality of the Software System is essential for it to become usable.
-All critical Bugs have been fixed .
+All critical Bugs have been fixed.
 Ready Detecting and fixing Bugs will help evolve the Software System to the point where it is ready for deployment in a live environment.
 The number and severity of the Bugs yet to be Fixed and Closed are low enough so that the system can be deployed.
 Operational Fixing any Bugs detected during live use of the Software System is an important part of keeping it operational.
 The remaining Bugs, if any, do not require immediate fixing.
 Retired The system is no longer being supported None